harlan-zw/nuxt-delay-hydration/README.md

 | [mount](#mount-mode) _recommended_ | Delays Nuxt after creation and before mounting.
 Plugins and some third-party scripts will work. |   Minimal non-critical plugins and third-party plugins. |
 | [manual](#manual-mode) | Delay is provided by the `DelayHydration` component.
 Extends `vue-lazy-hydration` |  All other apps |

-Regardless of the mode you choose, please read [further app optimisations](#further-app-optimisations).
+Regardless of the mode you choose, please read [further optimisations](#further-optimisations).

 ### Init Mode